Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Allergic reactions

-Long-Term Complications: Some side effects of chemotherapy may linger after treatment or may develop long after the treatment has ended.
-Be sure to discuss with your doctor what tests you may need to monitor the long-term effects of chemotherapy treatment.
-Long-term complications of chemotherapy for Hodgkin disease may include:
+Some side effects of chemotherapy may linger after treatment or may develop long after the treatment has ended.
+Be sure to discuss with your provider what tests you may need to monitor the long-term effects of chemotherapy treatment.
+Long-term complications of chemotherapy for HD may include:

-- Fatigue and general aches and pains are called somatic symptoms.
-Fatigue is especially common after chemotherapy and can sometimes last for several years.
+- Fatigue and general aches and pains.
+Fatigue is especially common after chemotherapy and can last for weeks or months.

 - Many women stop menstruating after chemotherapy.
-The risk for premature menopause and infertility is higher for women with advanced-stage Hodgkin disease who are treated after age 30.
+The risk for premature menopause and infertility is higher for women with advanced-stage HD who are treated after age 30.

 - Bone thinning (osteoporosis) may occur with steroid treatments such as prednisone.

-- Heart failure may occur with the use of anthracycline drugs (such as doxorubicin).
+- Decrease in heart function may occur with the use of anthracycline drugs (such as doxorubicin).

 - Certain types of chemotherapy drugs may increase the long-term risk for developing acute leukemia and myelodysplastic syndrome (MDS).
 Radiation used in combination with chemotherapy may increase the risk for leukemia.

-Radiation therapy, which shrinks tumors, used to be the main treatment for Hodgkin disease.
-Today, radiation therapy is mainly used to treat early stage (I or II) Hodgkin disease and is usually given following chemotherapy.
+Radiation therapy, which shrinks tumors, used to be the main treatment for HD.
+Today, radiation therapy is mainly used to treat early stage (I or II) HD and is usually given following chemotherapy.

 Radiation Treatment Approaches

-Involved site radiation is the preferred method of radiation therapy for treating Hodgkin disease.
+The preferred method of radiation therapy for treating HD.
 It targets only the lymph node regions that are known to have cancer, not the adjacent, uninvolved lymph node regions.
 Involved-site radiation is usually given after several rounds of chemotherapy.

 Involved site radiation is a type of external-beam radiation therapy.
 You lie on a table while a machine delivers high-energy x-rays to specific targets on your body.